World Naked Bike Ride: History

-The first naked ride happened in Zaragoza (Spain) in 2001.
+World Naked Bike ride is believed to have been inspired by a 2001 naked ride protesting car dependency in Zaragoza (Spain).
 In 2003, Conrad Schmidt conceived the World Naked Bike Ride after organizing the Naked Bike Rides of the group Artists for Peace/Artists Against War (AFP/AAW).
 Initially, the message of the WNBR was protesting against oil dependency and celebrating the power and individuality of the human body.
 In 2006, there was a shift towards simplifying the message and focusing on cycling advocacy.

 Simon Oosterman, the organizer of the 2005 WNBR in Auckland, and the first to be arrested during a WNBR event, is credited with going further and refocusing on the issue on moving away from fossil fuel dependency in the context of climate change.
 He urged: "Stop the indecent exposure to vehicle emissions."

 The 2004 WNBR saw events in 28 cities, in ten countries on four continents.
 By 2010, WNBR had expanded to stage rides in 74 cities, in 17 countries, from the United States to the United Kingdom and Hungary to Paraguay.
 The Portland World Naked Bike Ride in Portland, Oregon, is the largest WNBR event with over 10,000 participants in 2019.